-8.7 Merger, acquisition, reorganisation or restructure
+8.6 Merger, acquisition, reorganisation or restructure

-The Fund may from time to time acquire one or more Properties which meet the Fund's investment strategy and criteria through other means such as by merging with another fund, including through acquiring that fund, stapling the Fund with that fund or having that fund acquire the Fund.
-In that case, the Investor's Units may be exchanged for securities in the merged group.
+The Fund may from time to time acquire one or more Properties which meet the Fund's investment strategy and criteria through other means such as by merging with another fund without Investor approval, including through acquiring that fund, stapling the Fund with that fund or having that fund acquire the Fund.
+In that case, the Investor's Units may be exchanged for securities in the merged group without Investor approval.